fastapi/fastapi/typing_doc.md

 Username = Annotated[str, doc("The name of a user in the system")]
 ```

-...the documentation would be considered to be carried by the parameter annotated with `Foo`.
+...the documentation would be considered to be carried by the parameter annotated with `Username`.

 So, in a function like: